sleexyz/dir-loader/README.md

 Contentpack allows you to dynamically requires assets via a `content.config.js` file.

-One might then imagine using webpack as a content managment system.
+One might then imagine using webpack as a content managment system...

 ## install
 ```